duckdb/duckdb-web/docs/api/odbc.md

 selected: Client APIs
 ---
 ## ODBC driver
-The ODBC (Open Database Connectivity) API is a C-style library that provides access to different flavours of database management systems (DBMSs).
+The ODBC (Open Database Connectivity) is a C-style API that provides access to different flavours of database management systems (DBMSs).
 Someone can see the ODBC API composed of two components: the Driver Manager (DM) and the ODBC drivers.

-The DM is part of the operational system library, .e.g, unixODBC, which manages the communications between the user applications and the ODBC drivers.
+The DM is part of the operational system library, e.g., unixODBC, which manages the communications between the user applications and the ODBC drivers.
 Typically, applications are linked against the DM that based on Data Source Name (DSN) to look up for the correct ODBC driver.
 <!--- with dynamically linkage call the ODBC driver. -->

-The ODBC driver is a DBMS implementation of the ODBC API, which handles all the internals of the DBMS.
+The ODBC driver is a DBMS implementation of the ODBC API, which handles all the internals of that DBMS.

-The DM maps user application calls for ODBC functions to the correct ODBC driver that performs the specified function and returns the proper values.
+The DM maps user application calls of ODBC functions to the correct ODBC driver that performs the specified function and returns the proper values.

 ## DuckDB ODBC Assets